diegocuevasfdez/grassbox/README.md

 License
 ---
-This source code is released under the FreeBSD 3-Clause License.
+This source code is released under the BSD 3-Clause License.